AcademySoftwareFoundation/OpenImageIO/src/doc/imageinput.rst

 scanlines more efficiently than reading each one individually.

-The full descriptions of the ``read_scanline()`` and ``read_scanlines()`` functions may be found in Section `ImageInput Class Reference`_.
+The full descriptions of the ``read_scanline()`` and ``read_scanlines()`` functions may be found in Section :ref:`ImageInput Class Reference`.

 Reading tiles
 ^^^^^^^^^^^^^^^^^^^^^^^^